 Wear what you feel comfortable wearing.
-On Sundays you’ll see us in everything from jeans to suits and dresses.
+On Sundays you’ll see us in everything from jeans to suits.

-How do I follow along and participate with what’s being said and sung during the service?
+How do I follow along with the service?

 As you enter our sanctuary, one of the ushers will hand you a service bulletin.
-The service bulletin contains the scriptures we will hear, prayers we will pray, and hymns we will sing.
-Some of the bolded items are there to provide reference points, and to highlight what we will say or sing together.
-Any of your neighbors will be glad to help you follow along and to participate during the service.
+It contains the scriptures we’ll hear and prayers we’ll say together.
+Any of us will be glad to help you follow along during the service.

-The music in our service is found in the green soft cover book or the blue book, Hymnal 1982.
-If the song is not printed in the service bulletin, the service bulletin will include the hymn number, and the hymn can be found in this book.
-You can also find hymn numbers listed on the placard at the front of the church.
+The music in our service is found either in the green soft cover hymn book, Sing a New Creation, or the standard Episcopal Hymnal 1982.
+The service bulletin will give you the hymn numbers, and you can also find hymn numbers listed on the “hymn board” at the front of the church.

 May I receive Holy Communion?

-If you are uncomfortable taking the bread and wine, Holy Communion, when you come forward to the altar rail you can request a blessing.
-Instead of putting out your hands for the bread, just cross your arms over your chest and you will be blessed.
+If you are uncomfortable taking the bread and wine, come forward to the altar rail and request a blessing by simply crossing your arms over your chest.
+The priest will bless you.

 What happens after the service?

 We hope you’ll join us for coffee hour.
-It’s hosted by volunteers in the Parish Hall on the lower level, and it’s a wonderful way to get to know us!
+It’s hosted by volunteers in the Parish Hall on the lower level (the “undercroft”), and it’s a wonderful way to get to know us!

 How do I get to the lower level?

 We have both stairs and an elevator.
-One of our greeters or ushers would love to assist you.
+One of our greeters or ushers would love to show you where they are.

 1 p.m. – Soldiers of Christ Apostolic Church (an independent charismatic congregation)